 Zaragoza

 Zaragoza is a province in the autonomous community of Aragon, northeastern Spain.
-The biorefinery will be built in the facilities of “Alfonso Maíllo” Innovation Center (CIAM, one of the most important facilities in Spain for research applied to waste management) and in the Center for Urban Waste Treatment of Zaragoza (CTRUZ), owned by the Municipality of Zaragoza and located in the Technological Park for Recycling (PTR).
+The biorefinery has been built in the facilities of “Alfonso Maíllo” Innovation Center (CIAM, one of the most important facilities in Spain for research applied to waste management) and in the Center for Urban Waste Treatment of Zaragoza (CTRUZ), owned by the Municipality of Zaragoza and located in the Technological Park for Recycling (PTR).
 Both facilities are managed by CIRCULAR BIOCARBON coordinator URBASER.

 Why Zaragoza?